ronansprake/ronansprake.github.io/_posts/2021-01-04-simplicity-vs-minimalism.md

 So how do we solve this?
 No matter the scale of your ambitions, embrace simplicity.
 The words you use matter, the first impression matters and ultimately, the experience of your audience should guide your definition of "simple".
 Get your feedback loop in place.

 * 3 options instead of 1 can be simpler, providing they're relevant and prioritised
-* A list of FAQs containing a lot of content can be simpler than a single paragraph
+* 200 words formatted as a list can be simpler than a single 100 word paragraph
-* Well written content without images or illustration will always have more impact than a stylised page with dull content
+* Well written content without images or illustration will have more impact than a stylised page with dull content

 It all comes back to the fact that **pursuing minimalism for the sake of simplicity runs a high risk of being misunderstood**.